alphalon/kotlin-scripting/README.md

-# KO - Kotlin Scripting
+# KO - Kotlin Shell Scripting

 This project consists of a framework and a library, which can be used together or independently of each other.
 The framework provides support for running your scripts from the command line while the library provides APIs for your Kotlin scripts.

-This Kotlin Scripting project builds on the excellent kscript command line tool hosted on [Github](https://github.com/holgerbrandl/kscript).
-See the kscript project for details on writing Kotlin scripts with just some of these advantages:
+This project builds on the excellent [kscript command line tool](https://github.com/holgerbrandl/kscript).
+See that project for details on writing Kotlin scripts with just some of these advantages:

 - Maven-style dependency management
 - Automatic compilation of scripts
 - File includes for sharing non-deployed code among scripts
 - Specification of JVM command line arguments

 This project has been designed to make using kscript easier without limiting the features or flexibility it provides.
-For example, scripts can still be run directly from the command line while utilizing this scripting library.
+For example, scripts can still be run directly from the command line while utilizing (most of) this scripting library.

 ## Scripting Framework